SATS

 When do the SATs take place?

-For more information about SATs week and how to support your child during the SATs period – feel free to speak to your child’s teacher.
+For more information about SATs week and how to support your child during the SATs period – please feel free to speak to your child’s class teacher.